Back to Connecticut

 Limits and Unknowns

-• The act does not provide funding for any of these designations.
+• The official text does not mention funding or enforcement rules for these designations.

 Bill History